zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 # Integrate Oracle Cloud Platform services with your app

 ## Introduction
 This lab walks you through the steps to integrate your third party app with Oracle Cloud PaaS.
-First, we will connect MySQL database and then Oracle Autonomous Data warehouse to Oracle Integration Cloud.
-After both the connections has been established, we will migrate the data from MySQL database to Oracle Autonomous Datawarehouse(ADW).
-Lastly, we will connect Oracle Analytics Cloud service to Oracle Autonomous Data warehouse to perform some analytics.
+First, you will connect MySQL database and then Oracle Autonomous Data warehouse to Oracle Integration Cloud.
+After both the connections has been established, you will migrate the data from MySQL database to Oracle Autonomous Datawarehouse(ADW).
+Lastly, you will connect Oracle Analytics Cloud service to Oracle Autonomous Data warehouse to perform some analytics.
 For a technical video that walks through this portion of the lab, please see the below link:<br>
 [Video](https://video.oracle.com/detail/video/6164371972001/lab-300-oic-adw-and-oac?autoStart=true&q=ocimoveimprove)

 ### Objectives